One of the biggest topics in positive psychology is character strengths.

 VIA Survey and Questionnaire

-If you’re wondering how to find out what your strengths are, there’s a simple, free, and easy way to find out.
+If you are wondering how to uncover what your strengths are, there’s a simple, free, and easy way to find out.

 The Values in Action (VIA) Character Strengths Survey is a 15-minute test based on the scientific work of experts Dr. Neal H. Mayerson, Dr. Martin E. P. Seligman, Dr. Donna Mayerson, and Dr. Ryan M. Niemiec.

-The test will result in a list of the 24 strengths, organized in order from greatest strength to least strength.
+The test result lists the 24 strengths, organized in order from greatest strength to least.
 There are also reports available for purchase that will dive into your character strengths in greater detail.

 - VIA Strength Survey for Children